mkieblesz/local-workspace/README.md

 ### Repository list file

-For selecting services which are included into current workflow `repolist` is used.
+By default all services are included into your workflow, defined in `repolist` file.
 It's possible to exclude services by prepending line with `#` or use different repolist file altogether by exporting `REPO_LIST_FILENAME` environment variable.

 ```bash
 export REPO_LIST_FILENAME=repolist-soo